MihirDeshpande10/JIRA_SalesAnalyticProject/README.md

 Done — Completed and approved work

-This workflow enables transparency, continuous progress tracking, and clear delivery status.
+--This workflow enables transparency, continuous progress tracking, and clear delivery status.

-Tracking & Visibility

-Jira provides real-time visibility into project progress through:

-Board-level status tracking

-Epic-level progress overview

-Work item distribution across statuses

-Completion and workload trends

-These views help monitor execution health and ensure alignment with the project objective.

-Jira References
+--Jira References

 Access requires permission to the Jira workspace.